viveky1794/BBB-Learning/Books/Notes_Mastering_Embedded_Linux.md

 > 3. There is more information about the Linux implementation of I2C in Documentation/i2c/dev-interface.
 The host controller drivers are in drivers/i2c/busses.

+# Serial Peripheral Interface (SPI)
+> There is a generic SPI device driver, which you can enable through the kernel configuration CONFIG_SPI_SPIDEV.
+It creates a device node for each SPI controller, which allows you to access SPI chips from user space.
+The device nodes are named spidev[bus].[chip select]:

+> $ ls -l /dev/spi*

+> crw-rw---- 1 root root 153, 0 Jan 1 00:29 /dev/spidev1.0

+>For examples of using the spidev interface, refer to the example code in Documentation/spi.

+ss